Risks of DIY Plumbing Repairs

 When Oregon Law Requires a Plumbing Permit

-Oregon requires a permit for any work that involves installing or altering water supply lines, drain/waste/vent (DWV) systems, water heaters, or new plumbing fixtures.
+The Oregon Uniform Plumbing Code requires a permit for any work that involves installing or altering water supply lines, drain, waste, and vent (DWV) systems, water heaters, or new plumbing fixtures.
 That includes re-piping, adding a bathroom, replacing a water heater, and repairing a sewer line.
+Simple swaps like replacing a showerhead or tightening a faucet handle don't require a permit, but anything that changes the layout or function of your plumbing system does.

 Washington County and Portland Metro Inspection Process

 In Beaverton, plumbing permits go through Washington County or the City of Beaverton building department, depending on the project location.
 Permits in the Portland metro area are typically issued within 24 hours after payment.
 All permitted plumbing work must pass a physical inspection before walls, ceilings, or access points are closed up.
+Skipping the permit means skipping the inspection, and skipping the inspection means nobody verified that the work was done correctly or safely.

-Fines and Consequences for Unpermitted Work
+Fines and Consequences for Unpermitted Plumbing Work

 If unpermitted plumbing work is discovered during a home sale, remodel, or insurance claim, the homeowner faces real consequences.
 The local jurisdiction can issue fines.
 The work may need to be torn out and redone by a licensed professional.
-And the entire project must then go through the permit and inspection process from scratch, at the homeowner's expense.
+And the entire project must go through the permit and inspection process from scratch, at the homeowner's expense.
+For homeowners considering plumbing design and repiping services, getting a licensed professional involved from the start avoids all of these headaches.

 Insurance Claim Denials After Unlicensed Repairs

 Many Oregon homeowner insurance policies include language that limits or denies coverage for water damage caused by unlicensed or unpermitted plumbing work.
 If a pipe joint you installed fails six months later and floods your basement, your insurer may refuse the claim entirely.
+The Oregon Insurance Division advises homeowners to review policy terms before making any modifications to their home's systems.
+Before you attempt any plumbing repair, review your policy or call your insurance agent to ask specifically whether DIY plumbing work affects your coverage.

-Voided Manufacturer Warranties
+Voided Manufacturer Warranties on Water Heaters and Appliances

 Water heaters, dishwashers, garbage disposals, and other plumbing-connected appliances often require installation by a licensed professional to keep the manufacturer's warranty active.
 A DIY installation that doesn't follow the manufacturer's specs can void the warranty on day one.
 If that unit fails two years later, you're paying for a full replacement out of pocket.